 IF A STUDENT COMES DOWN WITH A FEVER WILL THEY BE REQUIRED TO GET TESTED FOR COVID-19 AND PROVIDE THE SCHOOL WITH DOCUMENTATION OF THE RESULTS?

 Any student who registers a higher than normal temperature will not be able to access the building.
 PCA&D will communicate with that student to assess ongoing symptoms.
 If the student has a fever that continues and/or is contracted in combination with any other symptoms, the College will highly recommend that the student be tested for COVID-19.
 PCA&D will retain the right to monitor the student’s health and make the final call for when the student will be permitted to physically return to campus.

-The spring term is currently set to take place from Monday, January 11 to Friday, April 2, 2021.
+The spring term will start with Spring Preview Sessions January 19-22, with classes beginning on January 25.
+Scheduled classes will end April 16, with learning and instruction continuing through Study Tables and Drop-In Studio Sessions April 19-30.
 The same reasoning for a condensed fall term and classes in a hybrid format applies for the spring term as well.
 We will be evaluating recommendations from the CDC and the State throughout this time.
 These recommendations could change, which may necessitate a change in our plans.
-The College will keep students and families abreast of these changes (if any) throughout the fall term.
+The College will keep students and families abreast of these changes (if any) throughout the spring term.